El Rushbo and the Excellence in Broadcasting Network.

 They know it's pure PR.

-They don't this is all of this civility stuff, this is not what the election was about.
+They don't, this is all of this civility stuff, this is not what the election was about.

 The election was about saving the country from Obama policies.

-And they don't take great pleasure in seeing all this take place because as I said, and folks, I do not say this with any comfort or happiness.
+And they don't take great pleasure in seeing all this take place because as I said, folks, I do not say this with any comfort or happiness.

-I it does not please me to have to see this or illustrate it and reflect it and point it out to you.
+It does not please me to have to see this or illustrate it and reflect it and point it out to you.

 But this reacting to Obama and the media is the exact opposite of what the people who voted in November wanted and expected.